Sensirion/arduino-i2c-different-buses-example/README.md

 # Wiring

-The Arduino Uno R4 WIFI provides one I2C bus on the pin header, which has no pullups on the board.
+The Arduino Uno R4 WIFI provides one I2C bus on the pin header, which has no pull-ups on the board.
 Thus, we need to connect a pull up resistor between SDA and VDD and SCL and VDD.
 In the example two 2.2kOhm resistors were used.

 The second I2C bus is on the Qwiic.
 We use here the breakout board from Adafruit.
-The board includes 10K pullup on SDA and SCL.
+The board includes 10K pull-up on SDA and SCL.

 ### Pull Ups